Kagamihime/VIlain/README.md

 make test
 ```

+In the program, press Ctrl + O to open the options menu.

 # Why GitHub instead of GitLab?
 We want to use Travis CI to test our project at every Pull Request to be sure
 that they are working before merging them.